ViggieM/minimalistdjango/topics/_static-files-in-production.md

 ---
-layout: post
-title: "Static files"
-date: 2023-08-07
-published: true
-author: victor
 tags:
   - css
   - javascript
   - fonts
-categories:
-  - Production deployment
 ---

+# Serving static files in production

-Static files are JavaScript, CSS and every other files that are served by your web server and are not HTML.
+Static files are JavaScript, CSS, fonts, images, etc. that are served by your web server and are not HTML.

-## Development

 During development, the `runserver` command takes care of serving them, as long as `staticfiles` is in your INSTALLED_APPS.
 In the console we can see how the individual files are accessed.

-## Production

-Sometimes it's totally fine to use "runserver" for your application event in production, in case you have low traffic, and the application is not publicly accessible.
+Sometimes it's totally fine to use "runserver" to serve your application, in case you have low traffic, and the application is not publicly accessible, so you are not concerned with security.

-But most of the time, the application will be run by gunicorn, and we need to serve the media and static files by ourselves.
+But in most cases, some WSGI server (e.g. gunicorn) will run the application, and we need to find out a method to serve the media and static files on our own.

-I am aware of three viable options at the time of writing:

 ### Whitenoise